The Hidden Pearl

 The Hidden Pearl: The Syrian Orthodox Church And Its Ancient Aramaic Heritage is a 2001 documentary directed by Marcello Baldi.
-It was commissioned by the Syriac Orthodox Church and co-produced by Trans World Film Italia and the World Council of Arameans, than known as the Syriac Universal Alliance.
+It was commissioned by multiple committees of prominent individuals within the Syriac Orthodox community, including then Patriarch of Antioch, Ignatius Zakka I, and co-produced by Trans World Film Italia and the World Council of Arameans, than known as the Syriac Universal Alliance.
 The documentary was released as a three-episode miniseries together with three printed volumes.